Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

 }
 ```
 First, we define a function `searchGoogle` that takes a string, types it into the search input, and presses enter to search.
 There is nothing here that is much different than how you would write it in a normal test.

 The next line is where we tell Cypress about our function and make it a command.
 The `Cypress.Commands.add` function takes two arguments here.
 The first is the name of the command.
 This would be how you want the command to be called.
 The second argument is the function that will be called when the command is invoked.
-After that line, your command is ready to be used, however if you are using Typescript (and I hope you are) your IDE won't know about the command.
+After that line, your command is ready to be used, however, if you are using Typescript (and I hope you are) your IDE won't know about the command.

-To make sure that the intellisense works for the IDE we need to use a Typescript feature called interface merging.
+To make sure that the IntelliSense works for the IDE we need to use a Typescript feature called interface merging.
 Essentially, we add on our command declaration to the Cypress namespace and the `Chainable` interface that all of the Cypress commands already exist on.
-After doing that we can use our command just like any of the other Cypress commands with intellisense and everything.
+After doing that we can use our command just like any of the other Cypress commands with IntelliSense and everything.

 The code up to this point can be found in [this](https://github.com/Full-Stack-HQ/base-cypress-setup/tree/no-cucumber) git repository on the `no-cucumber` branch.

 ### Cucumber Setup
 As we have seen so far Cypress gives us the ability to write end-to-end tests similarly to how we would write unit tests.
-This is one way of writing your tests, however a lot of you might be coming from using Cucumber in your end-to-end tests.
+This is one way of writing your tests, however, a lot of you might be coming from using Cucumber in your end-to-end tests.
 This is not something that Cypress provides support for out of the box however, similar to how we setup Typescript we can use a pre-processor to enable the use of Cucumber.
 If you have been following along so far, go ahead and delete the google folder that we had created earlier, as we will be setting up the tests a little differently for cucumber.

 First things first, let's install the pre-processor that we will use.
 ```sh
 ➜ npm install -D cypress-cucumber-preprocessor